 Where: 1111 SW Stark Street

-It's hard to think of Velo Cult existing anywhere other than Portland.
-But it did: San Diego was the shop's original home.
-The shop is part bar -- with local beers on tap, coffee drinks and bike films or races playing on a 100" projection screen; part general hangout space; and, of course, lots of bikes and bike paraphernalia.
-Classic steel bikes represent the crux of the business, and cycle tourists and randonneurs among the primary customers.
+It's hard to think of Velo Cult existing anywhere other than in Portland, but San Diego was its original home.
+The shop is part bar with local beers on tap, coffee drinks, and bike films or races playing on a big projection screen.
+The shop is also part general hangout space, with, of course, lots of bikes and bike paraphernalia.
+Classic steel bikes represent the crux of Velo Cult's business, and cycle tourists and randonneurs are among its primary customers.

-The Vibe: Velo Cult is a big, groovy space, and it's a great spot for grabbing a coffee, sipping a beer and spending some time chatting at the communal tables -- whether you're a bike dork or not.
+The Vibe: Velo Cult is a big, groovy space.
+Whether you're a bike dork or not, it's a great spot for grabbing a coffee, sipping a beer and spending some time chatting at the communal tables.

 Featured Brands: Surly, Linus, Public Bikes, Bilenky, Rivendell